They Called Me Number One: Secrets and Survival at an Indian Residential School

 For more details on the C3 program schedule and how to register, check out our Event Calendar and join our newsletter.

 Look for new videos in our popular series of virtual curator tours.
 Visit www.thereach.ca/at home, or follow us on social media, to be sure you don’t miss an episode!

 Free | Drop-in | Open to the Public

-A knowledgeable docent is available Fridays and Sundays from noon to 5pm for Exhibition Tours.
+A knowledgeable docent is available Thursdays from 10am to 2pm and Fridays from 10am to 3pm for Exhibition Tours.
 Even if you’ve already seen the current exhibitions, you can deepen your experience with a free, drop-in tour.